What Counts as Income for Mortgage Lenders?

 For many City professionals — particularly in private equity, technology, and investment banking — the income types that make up the largest share of total compensation are precisely the ones mainstream lenders handle least well.

 RSUs are real, taxable income.
 They appear on payslips and P60s.
-But the majority of mainstream lenders have no policy route for including vested RSU income in an affordability assessment.
+But many mainstream lenders have no policy route for including vested RSU income in an affordability assessment.
 A minority of lenders have developed explicit criteria for vested RSU income where there's a consistent vesting history; private banks take a broader view and will often fold RSU income into a holistic compensation picture.

 LLP and partnership income: why self-employed treatment applies even to senior partners